Summer Berry Clafoutis with Whipped Cream

 3. Bake: Bake for 45 to 50 minutes at 350ºF.
 Cool the pan on a wire rack until the clafoutis is slightly warm, or at room temperature, knowing that it may crack in a spot or two, which is fine.

-4. Make the whip: In a large mixing bowl, using a whisk or a hand mixer, whip the cream and confectioners’ sugar just until slightly firm peaks are formed.
+4. Make the whipped cream: In a large mixing bowl, using a whisk or a hand mixer, whip the cream and confectioners’ sugar just until slightly firm peaks are formed.

 5. Assemble and enjoy: Dust the clafoutis with confectioners’ sugar before serving, and serve with whipped cream.